kaiorosa1/100-days-of-code/log.md

 **Thoughts**: The challenges itself were not as hard but I've putting exact one hour a day so I'm doing the best that I can.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/2e08ec3b25e00b55643b668e3a948601ef6187fe

+### Day 49: March 16, 2019

+**Today's Progress**:  I've solved two challenges on FCC.
+The first one I used a closure to solve it and the second one was about decoding a sequence of characters.

+**Thoughts**: Today it feels like I will never finish all those challenges there are so many left.
+I'll try solving more tomorrow.
+Consistency is key!!

+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/21409192197139f5cc9aa3b15457b482aa587a2f